Austin Rivera

 Select Journal Articles, Book Chapters, Book Reviews

-• “Sketching the Incarnation: Ephrem of Nisibis on the Theological Significance of the Artist’s Craft,” in Jeremy Begbie and Daniel Train edd., The Art of the New Creation (forthcoming).
+• “Sketching the Incarnation: Ephrem of Nisibis on the Theological Significance of the Artist’s Craft,” in The Art of the New Creation: Trajectories in Theology and the Arts (Intervarsity Press, 2022), ed.
+Jeremy Begbie, Daniel Train, and W. David O. Taylor, pp. 41-51.

 Select Academic Lectures